icopy-site/awesome/docs/awesome/awesome-ddd.md

 - [.NET Microservices: Architecture for Containerized .NET Applications](https://dotnet.microsoft.com/download/thank-you/microservices-architecture-ebook) - An introduction to developing microservices-based applications and managing them using containers. [eShopOnContainers sample](https://github.com/dotnet-architecture/eShopOnContainers)
 - [The Semantic JavaScript Backend for Event-Driven Development](https://docs.wolkenkit.io/1.1.0/downloads/brochure/) - A 68 pages long free ebook on what DDD, CQRS and event-sourcing are, and how they fit each other.
 - [DDD Magazine from Xebia #1](https://pages.xebia.com/domain-driven-design-magazine-xebia) - This magazine is packed with visionary and practical insights, based on personal, business, and customer experiences to support you on your DDD journey
+- [Visual Collaboration Tools](https://leanpub.com/visualcollaborationtools/) - Visual Collaboration Tools is a book for teams building software.
+It describes tools that help us in our daily job, and also present field stories from different practitioners.

 ## Training Courses

-- [DDD Workshops across Europe](https://training.dddeurope.com/) - Public Workshops by Eric Evans, Alberto Brandolini, Mathias Verraes, Rebecca Wirfs-Brock, and many more.
+- [DDD Workshops across Europe and Online](https://training.dddeurope.com/) - Public Workshops by Eric Evans, Alberto Brandolini, Mathias Verraes, Rebecca Wirfs-Brock, Nick Tune, and many more.
 - [Domain Language eLearning](http://elearn.domainlanguage.com/) - Using our video lessons with Eric Evans, author of the original book on Domain-Driven Design (DDD), teach yourself techniques for evolving practical models that improve your software — not just your documents.
 - [Greg Young's CQRS Class](http://subscriptions.viddler.com/GregYoung/) - These videos include the entirety of Greg Young's DDD, CQRS, and Event Sourcing class.
 - [Distilling Domain-Driven Design](https://forcomprehension.com/) - Vaughn Vernon's online training course.